Meet The Two Brave Women Who Conquered A 500-mile-long Scottish Hiking Trail

 Even though it was early, we were hungry, and we decided to venture into town before setting up camp.
 On our way into town, we encountered a fellow hiker named Sam, who kindly informed us the town’s name was pronounced “Drim-min,” not “Dry-men."
 We thanked Sam for the advice and continued into town on the hunt for savory foods.
 Having eaten nothing but peanut butter and energy bars since leaving the U.S.—more than a week ago for me—we were desperate for something savory.

-Stepping into one of the two local hotels, we were greeted by dense maroon carpet and appropriately dim lighting.
-The hotel lobby’s warm reception area was somewhat dampened by the unusual volume of disapproving glances cast our direction.
+Stepping into one of the two local hotels, we were greeted by a dense maroon carpet and appropriately dim lighting.
+The hotel lobby’s warm reception area was somewhat dampened by the unusual volume of disapproving glances cast in our direction.
 Dressed in hiking attire and dirty from the day’s walking, Thea and I stood out like a sore thumb, and not even Scottish hospitality could reconcile the disparity between our appearances and our surroundings.

 The gawking quickly subsided as a roar arose from the hotel lounge.
 The broadcast of the World Cup Final had begun, and Croatia had just scored the first goal... on themselves.
 Taking advantage of the distraction, we slipped into a nearby closet and shed our heavy packs.
 Figuring the hotel too fancy to play host to our elastic waistbands and trail runners, we ditched our things and reemerged into Drymen.
 Just down the block was another establishment, The Clachan Inn.
 It was here, in Scotland’s oldest licensed registered pub, that I enjoyed the richest, juiciest burger I’ve ever tasted while taking in France’s World Cup victory.
 Not being much of a football fan, I was more enthusiastic about my meal than the match.